 It’s easy to get stuck in a fitness rut.
 If you do work out, you have that one standby class you swear by…and that’s about it.
 Experts say if you want to get the best results for your bod, it’s a good idea to change up your routine.
 That’s where these ten new fitness classes come in.
-And if you’re looking for more ways to get toned, check out our roundups of the best personal trainers in NYC, top spinning classes and pilates spots and more in NYC.
+And if you’re looking for more ways to get toned, check out our roundups of the best weird NYC fitness classes, top spinning classes and the best gyms and health clubs in NYC.

 RECOMMENDED: Full guide to fitness classes in NYC